-Internal integrations are built for your team, by your team, using our APIs.
+Internal integrations are built for your workspace, by your team, using our APIs.
 They allow you to connect Slack with the tools, data sources, and workflows that make your business run smoothly.

 Turn notifications into action: route notifications to a channel so the right people are aware and working together towards a solution.

 Search across your systems: everything shared in Slack is searchable, so you can quickly tie related data together and initiate complex cross-system workflows.